Homelessness in Scotland

 - To reduce the “bottleneck effect” in temporary accommodation by providing a specific programme of capital investment for ‘rapid rehousing’ to increase the number of permanent housing options for people with experience of homelessness.

-To accompany the report, Rocket Science also produced a series of additional documents
+To accompany the report, we have also produced a series of additional documents

 The method and research document outlines what was used to create the research and the materials used to carry it out, such as interview topic guides.